-- "Implementing Digitisation in an Administrative Justice Context," in The Oxford Handbook of Administrative Justice, eds Joe Tomlinson, Robert Thomas, Marc Hertogh, Richard Kirkham (Oxford University Press, forthcoming 2020).
+- "Implementing Digitisation in an Administrative Justice Context," in The Oxford Handbook of Administrative Justice, eds Joe Tomlinson, Robert Thomas, Marc Hertogh, Richard Kirkham (Oxford University Press, 2021).

-- "The In-Between Space of Administrative Justice: Reconciling Norms at the Front-Lines of Social Assistance Agencies,” in Frontiers of Public Law, eds Jason Varuhas, Shona Wilson Stark (Hart Publishing, forthcoming 2019) (peer reviewed).
+- "The In-Between Space of Administrative Justice: Reconciling Norms at the Front-Lines of Social Assistance Agencies,” in The Frontiers of Public Law, eds Jason Varuhas, Shona Wilson Stark (Hart Publishing, 2020) 471-98.

 - "Them's the Brakes: Enforcing Speed Limits in the ‘Smart City’ of Edmonton, Alberta,” in Smart Cities in Canada, eds Mariana Valverde & Alexandra Flynn (Lorimer, 2020).

 - “Governing Infrastructure in the Age of the ‘Art of the Deal’: Logics of Governance and Scales of Visibility,” (co-authors: Mariana Valverde, Fleur Johns) (2018) PoLAR: Political and Legal Anthropology Review 41(S1): 118-32.